 Let me share some wisdom with you.
-There is evil in this world we cannot see, not because it is hidden from us, but because our minds refuse to accept its existence.
-But once we are able to get past what everyone says should not be, it becomes our responsibility to stop the evil we now see.
+There is evil in this world we cannot see.
+Not because it is hidden from us, but because our minds refuse to accept its existence.
+Once we are able to get past what everyone says should not be, it becomes our responsibility to stop the evil we now see.

-But the more we find out about this town and the people who live here, people who I have known my whole life, the more I begin to think there are those who would rather keep the evil secret, even if it means we will never be safe, and that more will die.
+The more we uncover about my town, it’s history, and some of its current residents - people I have known my whole life - the more I begin to think there are those who would rather keep the evil lurking around town a secret.
+Even if it means more will die.

 Once again I’ve fallen prey to MaryAnn’s pleading, and I follow her out the window, my stomach churning with dread, a contrast to her excitement.
 I don’t know why I let her talk me into these things.
 She’s always getting us into trouble, has been since we were little.
 Yet, here I am, still following her after seven years of mistake after mistake.
 There’s something about her I can’t say no to.
 I’ve always thought of her as my sister, not my cousin, and considering we were born only two days apart, we are more like sisters—look like it too.
 But still, even sisters tell each other no every once in a while.
 Not me.
 This time though, I should have.